Multidimensional cost geometry: Geometry of General Multidimensional Cost

-\begin{remark} If $J(t)=f(\alpha\cdot t)$, then the Hessian has rank one.
-The reciprocal cost is a particular example with an explicit factor $\cosh(S)$, which also leads to nontrivial behavior in the original $x$-coordinates. \end{remark}
+In particular, the rank-one property follows from the fact that $J$ depends on a linear form $S(t)=\alpha\cdot t$.
+The reciprocal cost is a particular example with $f(S(t))=\cosh(S(t))-1$, which gives the factor $\cosh(S(t))$ in the Hessian. \end{Remark}}

-To illustrate the multidimensional construction, we consider the following example.
-We combine functions of $(r,s)$ linearly so that the cost function depends on a single scalar quantity.
-Trigonometric components corresponding to $r$, $s$, $r+s$ and $r-s$ represent basic harmonic modes of the variables.